Why can't I receive or send an e-mail?

 - Error 0x800ccc79

 Verify that you are entering the correct password when attempting send/receive your e-mail.
 If you are not being prompted for a username or password, it is likely that the username and password are configured within the e-mail program.
 Verify that the correct username and password have been entered into the e-mail program's configuration.

 Note: Some network administrators or Internet service providers may expire your password after a length of time.
 If the password is not changed within that time period it is possible that you will no longer be able to receive e-mail until the password is changed.

 Spam filters can inappropriately cause you to not receive e-mail.
 If a spam filter is improperly configured or your ISP believes a message is a spam, it will either placed in the Spam folder or deleted before you can read it.
 Only your Internet service provider can tell you if this is occurring.

-In addition to spam filters by your Internet service providers almost all e-mail programs today have some protection that will help protect users from spam.
+In addition to spam filters by your Internet service providers almost all e-mail programs today have some protection that helps protect users from spam.
 These programs, scripts, and add-ons can also cause e-mail to be wrongly deleted.
 If you have problems getting e-mail, make sure all spam filters are disabled on your end as well and no mail is in the junk or spam folder, or in the trash bin.

 E-mail program corruption or other issues

-If you have checked or verified each of the above recommendations and are still unable to receive or send e-mail, it is possible that the e-mail program may have issues.
+If you have checked or verified each of the above recommendations and are still unable to receive or send e-mail, the e-mail program may have issues.
 Try uninstalling and re-installing your e-mail client.
 Alternatively you could also try an alternative e-mail client or service.